Sloff11550/Anti-cheat-Guide---Readme/README.md

 > * Modify them to suit their own system needs
 >
 > ⚠️ I strongly recommend verifying any script you run, even from this project.
 Blind trust in automation—even from helpful projects—is not good digital hygiene.
 This project is here to help you take control, not give it away.
 > You can also use tools like **ChatGPT**, **Google Gemini**, or whatever AI tool you're comfortable with to help you review and understand the code before running it, especially if you're not familiar with PowerShell or scripting.
-These are free services, and even on the free tier you can get a few solid answers to help you understand what’s happening—without needing to pay for clarity or security.
+These are free services, and even on the free tier you can get a few solid answers to help you understand what’s happening—without needing to pay for clarity or security.⚠️

 > 🧠 **New to PowerShell?
 Here's how to run these scripts:**
 >